jason0x43/hacs-hubitat/README.md

   `/apps/api/` in any of the Maker API URLs)
 - The API access token

+## Network setup

+Note that Hubitat must be able to see your Home Assistant server on the network to be able to push device events to it.
+Currently the integration uses HA’s webhook system as the destination for Hubitat messages, so it tells Hubitat to push events to whatever your HA instance's public address is.

 ## Device types

 The integration assigns Home Assistant device classes based on the capabilities reported by Hubitat.
 Sometimes the device type is ambiguous; a switchable outlet and a light switch both look like simple switches.
 In these cases, the integration guesses the device class based on the device's label (e.g., a switch named "Office Lamp" would be setup as a light in Home Assistant).
 This heuristic behavior is currently only used for lights and switches.